 The service is only provided where there are at least 10 eligible pupils in a distinct locality that can be economically serviced by a bus route.
 Even when a pupil meets the age and distance criteria for school transport, there is no legal entitlement to transport.

-Details of the Post-Primary School Transport Scheme (pdf), which was revised in January 2012, are published on the Department’s website.
+Details of the Post-Primary School Transport Scheme (pdf) are published on the Department’s website.

 There are some special transport arrangements for pupils with disabilities.